 What Does the P0496 Code Mean?

-The P0496 generic trouble code applies to all vehicles.
-It shows that there’s an incorrect amount of intake vacuum flow occurring in the car’s EVAP system.
+The P0496 code indicates that there’s an incorrect amount of intake vacuum flow occurring in the car’s EVAP system.
 Any time this vacuum is higher than what the computer determines is appropriate, the codes will be set.

 While this code can occur with all brands, it appears to be most common with GM vehicles.
 In some cases, Honda, Acura, Hyundai, Kia and Mazda vehicles might have a slightly different meaning than the one we are describing.